tgstation-operations/tgtts/README.md

 Under the user account that will be running python, install the dependancies:
 `python3.10 -m pip install tts`
-`python3.10 -m pip install tgtts/requirements.txt`
+`python3.10 -m pip install -r tgtts/requirements.txt`

 (these are done as two seperate steps because of a version conflict on librosa, it will complain about this, you can ignore this.)